tamarin-prover/tamarin-prover/manual/src/011_advanced-features.md

 The generated proof consists of only 10 steps.
 (162 steps with 'consecutive' ranking, non-termination with 'smart' ranking).

+Sometimes, one makes mistakes when writing an oracle or forgets to address a case in which the oracle would need to rank a goal for termination.
+For example in the oracle above, it could happen that none of the three checks apply to any of the goals and the oracle prints nothing.
+To help debugging oracles, the interactive mode of Tamarin provides an autoprove option that stops proving whenever the oracle ranks no goals (it is called `o. autoprove until oracle returns nothing`).
+This way, you can easily find and inspect the cases in which you might need to refine your oracle.

 <!--Advanced Encoding
 ----------------------------